blackbox-ghost/DOGE-CIV3X/README.md

 # DOGE-CIVIX
-Track actions taken by the Department of Government Efficiency
+Track actions taken by the Department of Government Efficiency using the BB-G CIVIX tool